 World Cultures, U.S. History I and II, Psychology, Sociology, Criminology, Economics

-Music Production, Visual Art, Theater Arts, Cosmetology/Barbering, Culinary Arts, Fashion and Jewelry Design, Woodworking, Landscape Design, Automotive Technology
+Music Production, Visual Art, Cosmetology/Barbering, Culinary Arts, Woodworking, Landscape Design, Hydroponics, Automotive Technology, Robotics

 Essex Valley School's Transition Planning program provides students with the opportunity to explore their career interests, pursue part-time employment, and apply for post-secondary educational programs, such as college and vocational schooling.
 Students work with the school's transition coordinator and their counselor to develop necessary skills during their high school career that will enable them to pursue and achieve their goals following graduation.